Sections of this article.

 These revolutionary microbrand timepieces exemplify a diverse range of design philosophies, from sleek elegance and functional minimalism to avant-garde innovation.
 They have transcended their eras, leaving an indelible mark on watch design and inspiring future generations of watchmakers, serving as enduring symbols of creativity and craftsmanship within the world of watches.

-While on the subject of watches with ground-breaking visual design, a fascinating related question is “Are watches art?“
+While on the subject of watches with ground-breaking visual design, a fascinating related question I explore, is: “Are watches art?“

 For more examples of ground-breaking visual design, see our blog post on creative watch design.
-There is also a watch which uses a common material in a revolutionary way, on our blog post on revolutionary watch design, here.
 Another perspective on these watches is to see them as examples of mathematical art, since engineering is all about mathematics, and nowadays often used specifically for its aesthetic impact.

 The Thousand-year Revolution in the Western Art Tradition, That No-one Knows About.